chuckmanny20/CSE110_Lab_1/index.md

 I'm good at talking with people and working together on group projects.
 Especially with people that I have gotten to know.

 Thank you for taking the time to read my webpage!

+And thank you @chauvu (idk her github name) for helping me!

 :hugs: